BatchClayderman/generalReviewComments/README.md

 The Conclusion section is a little long and includes subsections.
 Normally, there should be no subsections in the Conclusion section.
 Please consider creating a subsection entitled Summary in the Results and Discussion section, moving the content of the current Conclusion section to the Summary subsection, and inserting a new Conclusion section after the Results and Discussion section with brief paragraphs concluding the whole work and presenting possible future research directions.

+### 结论局限性多于优势

+Writing limitations more than conclusions will make reviewers feel that the contributions are overshadowed by the shortcomings.
+This imbalance may create a negative final impression, suggesting that the work is defined more by what it failed to do than by what it successfully accomplished.
+It may further make the research appear tentative, incomplete, or lacking in confidence and forward momentum.

 ### 综述只“综”不“述”

 A review should investigate the development of a specified topic, make comparisons between different methodologies in this field, vividly describe the current state-of-the-art methods, and propose possible future research directions.